Central Elgin

-Central Elgin is a township located in Southwestern Ontario, Canada in Elgin County on Lake Erie.
+Central Elgin is a municipality located in Southwestern Ontario, Canada in Elgin County on Lake Erie.
 It is part of the London census metropolitan area.

 History

 Central Elgin was formed in 1998 through the amalgamation of the Township of Yarmouth with the Villages of Belmont and Port Stanley.

 Communities

 The municipality includes the population centres of Port Stanley and Belmont.
 Other communities include Dexter, Lawton's Corners, Lyndale, Lynhurst, Mapleton, New Sarum, Norman, Sparta, Union, Whites and Yarmouth Centre.